zeruhur/plerion/_solo_spacefarer/05_oracle.md

 # Resolve Uncertainty

+In a solo game you will have to manage your character and the game world at the same time.
+But you're not writing a novel!
+Subverting your expectations and being surprised by the unpredictability of the shots is an integral part of this style of play.
+Here you will find an Oracle and other tools to help you introduce and manage the uncertainty of actions.
+The Oracle is an aid to generate unpredictability, but it is not a person.
+You will have to be the one to interpret its responses.

 ## Taking Actions
 Characters can undertake various actions and challenges.
 1. Some actions involve no risk or uncertainty and are simply resolved in the emerging narrative.